 Human beings learn best when told a story.
 Story-telling and learning go way back.
 In fact, research has shown story-telling to be vital in any learning process.

 When you pick a security awareness training package, choose one that uses story-telling and engages your staff directly; interaction also augments storytelling to make learning more effective.
-And most of all, make sure the program is actually fun.
+And most of all, make sure the programme is actually fun.
 No one wants to sit through mind-numbing security content.
 They will simply switch off, or worse, rebel against the training.

 Get management buy-in